-The following CEL programs and activities support the Community Engagement Proficiency within the University Curriculum:
+The following CEL programs and activities support the Community Engagement Proficiency (CE) or Human Diversity Proficiency (HD) within the University Curriculum:

 Alternative Breaks (CE)

 Alternative Breaks (AB) is a student organization offering direct community service opportunities during every academic break, including Fall, Winter, Spring, and Summer.
 The AB program takes groups of students, student leaders, and faculty/staff to communities across the country and the world to perform vital service alongside reputable non-profit organizations.
 Participants have the opportunity to engage in quality service, gain education about important social issues, and reflect on how we can create positive social change.